 Record Holder.
-If your shares are registered directly in your name on the books of Heat maintained with Heat's transfer agent, Continental Stock Transfer & Trust Company, you are considered the "record holder" of those shares, and the Notice is sent directly to you by Heat.
-As the stockholder of record, you have the right to grant your voting proxy directly or to vote in person at the meeting.
+If your shares are registered directly in your name on the books of Heat maintained with Heat's transfer agent, Continental Stock Transfer & Trust Company, you are considered the "record holder" of those shares, and the proxy statement is sent directly to you by Heat.
+As the stockholder of record, you have the right to grant your voting proxy directly or to vote in person at the 2018 Annual Meeting.

-Beneficial Owner of Shares Held in Street Name If your shares are held in a stock brokerage account or by a bank or other nominee, you are considered the "beneficial owner" of shares held in street name (also called a "street name" holder), and the Notice is forwarded to you by your broker, bank or other nominee.
+Beneficial Owner of Shares Held in Street Name If your shares are held in a stock brokerage account or by a bank or other nominee, you are considered the "beneficial owner" of shares held in street name (also called a "street name" holder), and the proxy statement is forwarded to you by your broker, bank or other nominee.
 As a beneficial owner, you have the right to direct your broker, bank or other nominee on how to vote the shares held in your account.
-However, since you are not a stockholder of record, you may not vote these shares in person at the 2017 Annual Meeting unless you bring with you a legal proxy from the stockholder of record.
+However, since you are not a stockholder of record, you may not vote these shares in person at the 2018 Annual Meeting unless you bring with you a legal proxy from the stockholder of record.
 A legal proxy may be obtained from your broker, bank or nominee.
-If you do not wish to vote in person or you will not be attending the 2017 Annual Meeting, you may vote using the internet, by telephone or by mail.
+If you do not wish to vote in person or you will not be attending the 2018 Annual Meeting, you may vote using the internet, by telephone or by mail.
 Please visit www.proxyvote.com, or call 1-800-454-8683 and follow the instructions, or if you request printed proxy materials, you will receive voting instructions from your broker, bank or nominee describing the available processes for voting your stock.

-If you hold your shares through a broker and you do not give instructions to the record holder on how to vote, the record holder will be entitled to vote your shares in its discretion on certain matters considered routine, such as the ratification of the appointment of independent auditors, the Reverse Stock Split, the Increase, and the Adjournment.
-The uncontested election of directors, and the 2017 Plan are not considered routine matters.
-Therefore, brokers do not have the discretion to vote on the election of directors or the 2017 Plan.
+If you hold your shares through a broker and you do not give instructions to the record holder on how to vote, the record holder will be entitled to vote your shares in its discretion on certain matters considered routine, such as the ratification of the appointment of independent auditors.
+The uncontested election of directors, the approval of the Adjournment and the approval of the 2018 Plan are not considered a routine matter.
+Therefore, brokers do not have the discretion to vote on those proposals.
 If you hold your shares in street name and you do not instruct your broker how to vote in these matters not considered routine, no votes will be cast on your behalf.
 These "broker non-votes" will be treated as shares that are present and entitled to vote for purposes of determining the presence of a quorum, but not as shares entitled to vote on a particular proposal.